kapshaul/PSQL-tpch-lab/TPC-H_SkewData_Gen/README.md

 After running the above command, we can see that `|` is removed for all the tuples in all the tables.

+Or you can run the script `remove.sh` for multiple tables.

 I just copied all the tables of z0 to new folder as below:

 `cp /data/bharghav-psql/data/dbgen/*.tbl /data/bharghav-psql/data/data_800MB/z0`